Lamborghini will be Lamborghini but this Huracan STO is unlike any Lamborghini

 Lamborghini Huracan STO has been priced at $328,000.

 Lamborghini has officially taken the covers off what is one of its most eagerly-awaited as well as one of the most powerful offerings ever - the Huracan STO RWD.
-The STO in Huracan STO stands for Super Trofeo Omologata but the abbreviation and what the name stands for hardly does justice to the numbers the latest race monster, road-legal sports car brags.
+The STO in Huracan STO stands for Super Trofeo Omologata but the abbreviation and what the name stands for only gives a glimpse at the numbers the latest race monster, road-legal sports car brags.

 How fast is fast then?
 Zero to 100 kmph in three seconds!
 Zero to 200 kmph in nine!